Health Care Power of Attorney

 Your attorney-in-fact only speaks for you if the doctors determine that you are incapacitated.
 For instance, if you were in a car accident that put you in a coma, the person named in your health care power of attorney document can inform the doctors about your preferences for treatment, consent to tests, and make medical decisions for you while you are not able to speak for yourself.

-Power Can Be Changed or Revoked
+A Power of Attorney Can Be Changed or Revoked

 As long as you remain legally competent, you can:

-• Change the terms of your power of attorney
+- Change the terms of your power of attorney

-• Change the person designated as your attorney-in-fact-
+- Change the person designated as your attorney-in-fact-

-• Revoke the power of attorney
+- Revoke the power of attorney

 If you change or revoke your power of attorney, you should inform your doctors and your attorney-in-fact.

-Health Care Power of Attorney Can Avoid the Need for Guardianship
+Avoiding the Need for Guardianship

 A durable financial power of attorney can provide the same protection for financial matters, avoiding the need for conservatorship.
 Both types of power of attorney should be executed as “durable,” meaning that they remain effective even if you become incapacitated.

-Coordination with Other Health Care Documents
+You Health Care Power of Attorney Should Coordinate with Other Health Care Documents

 A health care power of attorney is an advance directive.
 It sets out your wishes ahead of time, before decisions need to be made.
 Another type of advance directive is a living will.
 Where a power of attorney document authorizes someone to make legal decisions for you, the living will provides instructions for the type of care you would want to receive in certain situations.
 These documents work hand-in-hand to provide guidance and authority to your health care attorney-in-fact.